LabMobi/react-native-project-creator/README.md

+Mobi Lab / We make robots talk to humans

 # React Native Template

-This project aims to be a strong foundation for react-native applications.
+This project aims to be a strong foundation for React Native applications.
 It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart development with TypeScript.

 ## Requirements

 - ts-node
 - [environment setup](https://reactnative.dev/docs/environment-setup) for
-  react-native
+  React Native

 ## How to use